yesmkaran/Inferential-Statistics/README.md

 # Conclusion

-The result did support the alternate hypothesis and fail to accept null hypothesis, which means the prediction made before performing the statistical test is true i.e.: A patient with fewer number of positive axillary nodes detected will more likely to survive which can be justified by looking at the p-value which is quite smaller than the significant value (0.05).
+The result did support the alternate hypothesis and fail to accept null hypothesis, which means the prediction made before performing the statistical test is true i.e.: A patient with fewer number of positive axillary nodes detected will more likely to survive which can be justified by looking at the p-value (3.335385116660208e-07) which is quite smaller than the significant value (0.05).
+Consequently, in actual circumstances, the patients with less number of positive axillary nodes detected are more likely to survive than with more number of positive axillary nodes detected.